cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to the Local Coffee Shop!
-This simple React app showcases our menu and welcomes visitors to our cozy shop.

-## Features
-- Stylish UI
-- Responsive design
+Welcome to our **Local Coffee Shop**!
+We serve the best coffee in town with a cozy atmosphere.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino